-Kleinia petraea 'Variegata', Senecio jacobsenii f. variegata, Senecio jacobsenii 'Variegata'
+Kleinia petraea f. variegata, Senecio jacobsenii f. variegata, Senecio jacobsenii 'Variegata'

-Kleinia petraea f. variegata, also known as Senecio jacobsenii f. variegata, is a creeping groundcover with thick, succulent stems.
-The green leaves are variegated with creamy-white, fleshy, egg-shaped and up to 3 inches (7.5 cm) long.
-They overlap like shingles along the thick stems and blush an interesting purple color in winter.
-The bright orange, rayless, composite flowers usually appear in fall or winter.
+Kleinia petraea 'Variegata', also known as Senecio jacobsenii 'Variegata', is a creeping groundcover with thick succulent stems and green leaves with creamy-white markings.
+The leaves are fleshy, egg-shaped, and up to 3 inches (7.5 cm) long.
+They overlap like shingles along the stems and blush an attractive purple color in winter.
+The bright orange flowers usually appear in fall or winter.

 How to Grow and Care

 Established Senecios are extremely drought tolerant.
 They need some water during the summer but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.